mindsdb/mindsdb-docs-old/mindsdb-docs/docs/tutorials/Timeseries.md

-      'order_by': ['timestamp'], # Order the observations by timestamp 'group_by': ['machine_id'], # The ordering should be done on a per-machine basis, rather than for every single row 'nr_predictions': 3, # Predict failures for the timestamp given and for 2 more timesteps in the future 'use_previous_target': True, # Us the previous values in the target column (`failure`), since when the last failure happened could be a relevant data-point for our prediction.
+      'order_by': ['timestamp'], # Order the observations by timestamp 'group_by': ['machine_id'], # The ordering should be done on a per-machine basis, rather than for every single row 'nr_predictions': 3, # Predict failures for the timestamp given and for 2 more timesteps in the future 'use_previous_target': True, # Use the previous values in the target column (`failure`), since when the last failure happened could be a relevant data-point for our prediction.
-      'window': 20 # Consider the previous 20 rows for every single row our model is trying to predict o }
+      'window': 20 # Consider the previous 20 rows for every single row our model is trying to predict 'historical_columns': ['sensor_activity'] # Mark `sensor_activity` column as historical, to use its temporal dynamics as additional context
+    }
 )